brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/SystemComplianceCheck/README.md

 2. **Check-Shorter-ADComputerNames.ps1**
    - Execute the script to generate a report of AD computer names shorter than the specified length, ensuring naming convention compliance.

-3. **Retrieve-InstalledSoftwareList.ps1**
-   - Run the script to compile an inventory of installed software across AD computers, aiding in compliance audits.

-4. **Organize-CERTs-Repository.ps1**
+3. **Organize-CERTs-Repository.ps1**
    - Use this script to organize SSL/TLS certificates by issuer, ensuring the certificate repository is compliant and well-maintained.

-5. **Retrieve-ADComputer-SharedFolders.ps1**
+4. **Retrieve-ADComputer-SharedFolders.ps1**
-   - Execute this script to scan shared folders on AD computers, ensuring that only authorized shares are in place.
+   - Execute this script to scan shared folders on AD computers, ensuring only authorized shares are in place.

-6. **Retrieve-DHCPReservations.ps1**
+5. **Retrieve-DHCPReservations.ps1**
    - Run the script to retrieve and filter DHCP reservations, ensuring proper network documentation.

-7. **Retrieve-Elevated-ADForestInfo.ps1**
+6. **Retrieve-Elevated-ADForestInfo.ps1**
    - Use this script to gather information on elevated accounts across the AD forest, assisting with privileged account monitoring.

-8. **Retrieve-Empty-DNSReverseLookupZone.ps1**
+7. **Retrieve-Empty-DNSReverseLookupZone.ps1**
    - Run this script to detect and clean up empty DNS reverse lookup zones, improving DNS configuration.

+8. **Retrieve-InstalledSoftwareList.ps1**
+   - Run the script to compile an inventory of installed software across AD computers, aiding in compliance audits.

 9. **Retrieve-ServersDiskSpace.ps1**
    - Execute the script to collect disk space data from multiple servers, helping monitor storage compliance.